croessner/nauthilus-website/docs/rest-api.md

 **Description:** Removes a user's data from the cache, forcing a fresh authentication on the next request.
 This endpoint also flushes all brute force rules associated with the user's IP addresses, regardless of protocol.

+**Authentication:**
+- When JWT authentication is enabled, this endpoint requires a user with either the "security" or "admin" role (available from version 1.7.11)
+- When Basic Authentication is enabled, the configured username and password must be provided

 **Request:**
 ```json
 {